rbachawal/Mywork/Motr/MotrCodeStyle.md

       (Rationale: his makes search for field name usage easier.)

-  * typedefs are used only for "scalar" data types, including function pointers, but excluding enums.
+  * Typedefs are used only for "scalar" data types, including function pointers, but excluding enums.
 Compound data types (structs and unions) should never be aliased with typedef.

       Names introduced by typedef end with `_t` ;

-  * sizeof expr is preferred to sizeof(type):
+  * Sizeof expr is preferred to sizeof(type):

           struct foo *bar = m0_alloc(sizeof *bar);

       (Rationale: when bar's type changes code remains correct.);

-  * to iterate over indices of an array X use ARRAY_SIZE(X) macro instead of an explicit array size:
+  * To iterate over indices of an array X use ARRAY_SIZE(X) macro instead of an explicit array size:

           #define MAX_DEGREE_OF_SEPARATION (7)